neonatura/shioncoin/README.md

-** Share Coin Installation **
+** ShionCoin Installation **

-From the share-coin build directory, copy the service and executables to the temporary release directory:
+From the shioncoin build directory, copy the service and executables to the temporary release directory:
 	cp ~/bin/shcoind.exe ~/shc_bin
 	cp ~/bin/shc.exe ~/shc_bin